ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 New Subclasses:

-* Way of the Long Death
+* Way of the Long Death - These monks empower their ki-attacks with extra necrotic damage.
 * Way of the Astral Self
 * Way of the Sun Soul
 * Way of the Ascendant Dragon
-* Way of the Kensei
+* Way of the Kensei - The Kensei is a Monk focused on the expert use of melee weapons and bows, and can use their ki to empower traditional Monk weapons as well as unusual choices like longswords.
-* Way of the Drunken Master
+* Way of the Drunken Master - The Drunken Master offers a combination of defensive and offensive abilities to the Monk, using the faux appearance of intoxication to mask their agility and deft strikes.
 * Way of Mercy

 ## Paladin